eurodatacube/eodash/app/public/data/storytelling-md/Floodings.md

     </figcaption>
 </figure>

-Urban Flood Mapping: Concerning urban area, a different method is applied.
+**Urban Flood Mapping**: Concerning urban area, a different method was applied.
 It relies on the information contained in the phase, rather than the intensity used for open area.
 Flood is detected analyzing the difference of coherence between a pair of 2 pre-event Sentinel-1 SLC images and a pair of 1 pre-event Sentinel-1 SLC image and 1 post-event Sentinel-1 SLC image.
 This application, named Urban Flood, available in the WASDI platform, needs as a prerequisite the availability of a building map, to constrain the areas where to look for differences of coherence.

 ## Open Science